itsjaboyd/Tool-Coop/README.md

 We could also use a CSS framework such as Bootstrap https://react-bootstrap.github.io/getting-started/introduction

 ## Build Instructions
+To run the webpage on a local server go to src and run:

+$ python manage.py runserver

 ## Unit Testing Instructions

 ## System Testing Instructions

 ## Other Notes